Unzor/xemu-i/README.md

 # xemu-i
-Simple one-liner to install Xemu in all operating systems.
-All must have Git installed, Windows needs Docker and WSL2.
+Simple one-liner to build Xemu in all operating systems.
+All must have Git installed, Windows needs Docker, WSL2 and Wingubash.

 # Usage
 ```